eZanmoto/Bake/doc/functional_specification.md

 `MaintainerName` and `MaintainerEmail` were provided.

 You can only nest variable inserts in the body of a variable-dependent include.

+##### List of Supported Optional Variable

+You may use the following variables in variable dependent includes.
+Variables are case-sensitive.

++ Email
++ Licence

 #### Project-Dependent Includes